cedadev/ceda-div-hugo-hinode/content/news/updates/2024/2024-11-29-Celebrating-30-years-of-CEDA.md

 On Monday 25th November 2024, we held a celebration event to mark the 30th anniversary of the Centre for Environmental Data Analysis (CEDA).
 The event was a great success, with over 70 people attending.

 The event kicked off with {{< link "https://doi.org/10.5281/zenodo.14223800" >}} a presentation about our history and successes {{< /link >}} from Phil Kershaw (Head of CEDA) and Sam Pepler (Head of Curation).
-Attendees learned our journey from a small data facility with 3 staff members and ~5 petabytes of disk storage, to our current team of 39 staff and over 50 petabytes of disk storage.
+Attendees learned our journey from a small data facility with 3 staff members and minimal data storage, to our current team of 39 staff and over 50 petabytes of disk storage.

 After a networking lunch, we had a session consisting of themed stands - showcasing 8 distinct aspects of the work we do.
 This gave attendees an opportunity to interact with staff and explore the diverse work that we undertake.